Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 Sometimes, as a player, you get pissed.
 I mean really.

 Sengoku 2 is one of my prefered video game.
 It's nervous, it's creepy, it's violent.
 But it's **censored**.
-The issue is that I could deal with that in my life until I heard the existence of a NCI red blood hack from 2023.
+The issue is that I could deal with that in my life until I heard the existence of a NCI "red blood hack" from 2023.
 That’s a pretty good idea, I thought to myself.
 Let’s download the ROM (sorry, the IPS patch, piracy is bad, very bad) and have fun !

 My fun hit a wall pretty quickly.
 The "red blood hack" was never released into the public domain — it was an AES-exclusive version (since the MVS would have been too easy to open then dump), produced in very small quantities and sold at a steep price for just a bootleg.
 If you want to track one down in 2026, be prepared to dive hard into the scammer market.